otrv4/otrv4/otrv4.md

   profile owner authenticated the conversation.

 Show MAC Key
-  This function takes a chain key and the number of a message key, and shows the MAC key associated with those two values.
-For example, if the message key number is 3, the chain key is ratcheted 3 times, and the third MAC key is derived and returned.
+  This function takes an encryption key and shows the MAC key.
+For example.
   'Show MAC key' may be used with the ReMAC Message function below in the case where a chain key has been compromised by an attacker who wishes to forge messages.

 ReMAC Message
   This will make a new OTR Data Message with a given MAC key and an original